SoftUni-Internal/interactive-content/EN/00-Final-Exam/00-Problem-01.md

 ## Input

-* You will receive a list of strings
+* You will receive a string that you have to modify, and also a list with commands

 ## Output